The Government of Nepal has declared 15 different areas as the restricted zone to control the flow of travelers and Nar Phu valley is one of them.

 ACAP permit fees cost USD 30 per person for a single entry for an unlimited number of days and remain the same throughout the year.

 TIMS is not a mandatory permit for the Nar Phu Valley trek but if you are planning to extend your trip towards Annapurna Circuit trek, then a TIMS permit will be mandatory.

-TIMS permits cost USD 20 for independent trekkers and if obtained through a registered agency of Nepal, it will cost USD 10 per person for an unlimited number of days.
+TIMS permits cost USD 20 for independent trekkers and if obtained through a registered agency in Nepal, it will cost USD 10 per person for an unlimited number of days.

 How Can Nar Phu Valley Trek be diverted into different regions of the Annapurna region?

-Nar Phu Valley Trail lies in the Annapurna region of Nepal and the valley is surrounded by two different Himalayan regions which are Annapurna and Manaslu region.
+Nar Phu Valley Trail lies in the Annapurna region of Nepal and the valley is surrounded by two different Himalayan regions are Annapurna and Manaslu regions.
 This makes the valley hidden in between the two giant Himalayas.

 When you divert your trail into other areas of the Annapurna region through the same ACAP permit.
 You will be able to explore Tilicho Lake, Thorung La Pass, Muktinath, Jomsom, Marpha Village, Tatopani, Ghorepani-Poonhil, Ghandruk, Mardi Himal Base Camp, Annapurna Base Camp, and many more.